storacha/specs/w3-access.md

 }
 ```

-Using this authorization new device can claim capabilities that were delegated to it
+Using this authorization, a new device can claim capabilities that were delegated to it

 ```ts
 {